matrix-io/matrix-documentation/docs/matrix-core/javascript-examples/gpio.md

 <!-- Base PORT -->
 <details open>
 <summary style="font-size: 1.75rem; font-weight: 300;">Base Port</summary>
 Here is where the configuration for our GPIO example goes.
-Once we connect to the **Base Port**, We will pass a configuration to the GPIO driver.
+Once we connect to the **Base Port**, we will pass a configuration to the GPIO driver.
 With this, we can set the update rate, timeout, and pin configuration.
-This example will use `pin: 0` and use a function toggle the pin state between on&off.
+This example will use `pin: 0` and **toggle the pin state between on&off** through a `toggle()` function.

 > Each `pin` will save its last set `value` until the next device boot.